BrantMartin/NodeHW9/GenerateREADME.md

 ### Description
-Generates a Readme
+Homework to make a README

 ### Installation
-Install the dependancies then type 'npm start' into the local terminal
+Install all dependancies the run with npm start

 ### Usage
-I am a student in the Bootcamp
+I am a student in the bootcamp

 ### Contributing
-Just use the application for yourself
+Just use the app!

 ### Tests
-Manual Testing
+Manual testing

 ### Email
 junkemail@junk.com